ska-telescope/tmc-prototype/README.md

     `py.test --cov=SdpSubarrayLeafNode test/`

 ### 4.7 Testing SubarrayNode
-**Prerequisite:** DishLeafNode and DishMaster TANGO Devices should be up and running.
+**Prerequisite:** All TMC LeafNodes, DishMaster, CSPMaster, CSPSubarray, SDPMaster and SDPSubarray TANGO Devices should be up and running.

 * Navigate to the SubarrayNode folder: